 Toenail deformity : treatments

-Toenails that become thick, hardened, misshapen, or yellowed due to moisture or trauma can affect anyone.
-Various treatment options exist to address these issues.
-For conditions like deformed nails, dystrophy, or onycholysis, podiatrists help identify and treat the root causes.
+Toenails that become thick, hardened, misshapen, or yellowed due to moisture or injury can affect anyone.
+Several treatment options are available to address these issues.
+If you have deformed nails, dystrophy, or onycholysis, podiatrists can diagnose and treat the root causes.

 Toenail deformity

-Toenail deformity refers to changes in the shape of toenails caused by trauma or infection, while dystrophy relates to texture changes.
+Toenail deformity refers to changes in the shape of toenails caused by trauma or infection, while dystrophy concerns texture changes.
 Causes include:

 • Fractures or infections of foot bones